cyanochroite/celestine/README.md

 About
 --------------------------------------
-View and organize your photos.
+View, tag, and organize your photos.
 Work in progress.
 Not currently functional.

 Old Description:
 By default this is a command line application.
 Should work anywhere Python 3 code can be run.
 The code has several folders dedicated to specific pluggins.
 If package not found, code not run.
 Can actually be deleted if desired.